simbav911/dart-naujas-btcz.rock/content/en/news/2022-08-31-what-to-mine-after-ethereum-s-switch-to-pos.md

 image: "/images/news/ethereum-pos-400x250.png"
 ---

-A very nice read about the upcoming Ethereum's switch from Proof of Work to Proof of Stake.
-As many people are wondering which cryptocurrency should be their next choice, this press release can help them a lot as it chooses some of the most profitable altcoins from... read more
+A very nice read about the upcoming Ethereum’s switch from Proof of Work to Proof of Stake.
+As many people are wondering which cryptocurrency should be their next choice,this press releasecan help them a lot as it chooses some of the most profitable altcoins from Whattomine.